jshawl/peanut-butter-and-jelly/12-project-4/deployment_digital_ocean/readme.md

 Why do we use Heroku?
 * **Automation.** Very little server-side installation required.
 Don't have to manage server infrastructure.
 * **Easy.** Depending on app complexity, deploying to Heroku can be a quick and easy process.
-Can do it in literally one CLI command.
+Can do it in literally one CLI command (`git push`).

 What are the drawbacks of Heroku?
 * **Convention.** Deploying to Heroku requires specific configuration.
+* very little customization and configuration

 Why go with an alternate web server?
 * **Customization.** We can set up our production environment much like we do our development.